IceHe/lib/snips/markdown/markdown-style-guide.md

     - _This can be automated, but [EditorConfig gave it WONTFIX](https://github.com/editorconfig/editorconfig/issues/168)_
 - _Breaks some email systems, which always break a line on a single newline._

-_Other alternates :_
+_Other alternates:_

 - ~~Don't wrap lines.~~
-    - _Rationale : very easy to edit._
+    - _Rationale: very easy to edit._
     - _But diffs on huge lines are hard to read._
 - ~~Always wrap at the end of the first word that exceeds 80 characters.~~
-    - _Rationale : source code becomes is very readable and text editors support it automatically._
+    - _Rationale: source code becomes is very readable and text editors support it automatically._
     - _But diffs will look bad, and changing lines will be hard._
 - ~~Wrap Sentence~~
     - _Rationale: similar advantages as `wrap:inner-sentence`,_
-        - _but easier for people to follow since the rule is simple : break after the period._
+        - _but easier for people to follow since the rule is simple: break after the period._
     - _But may produce long lines with hard to read diffs._
     - _Notable occurrence: [ProGit 2](https://raw.githubusercontent.com/progit/progit2/5c285553c0605342339284981a9bb8a6c4e7c18e/book/01-introduction/1-introduction.asc)._